ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The system failed to join threads.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x1000D ( 65549) smERR_FATAL_ThrMutexInit Unable to initialize a mutex.**

 **Cause:** The system failed to initialize a mutex.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x1000E ( 65550) smERR_FATAL_ThrMutexDestroy Failed to invoke the